Paterson, New Jersey: Athletics

 From 1932 to 1933, Paterson constructed Hinchliffe Stadium, an Art Deco concrete stadium.
 Originally called City Stadium, it was renamed in honor of Mayor John V. Hinchliffe and his uncle John Hinchliffe.
 The New York Black Yankees of the Negro National League played at the stadium from 1933 to 1937 and from 1939 to 1945.
 Professional football teams, including the Paterson Panthers, Newark Bears, and Jersey City Giants, played here.
 The stadium was also a venue for other professional and high school athletic competitions, boxing matches, fireworks displays, and music concerts.
 The comedy team of Bud Abbott and Lou Costello performed at Hinchliffe before boxing matches (Abbott was from the coastal New Jersey city of Asbury Park and Costello was a Paterson native).
 The stadium was acquired by Paterson Public Schools since 1963 and closed in 1996.
 It has fallen into disrepair, although preservation and restoration efforts have taken place.
 The stadium is one of two surviving Negro league baseball stadiums, the other being Birmingham, Alabama's Rickwood Field.
 Hinchliffe Stadium is listed on the National Register of Historic Places.
 Since 2023, the stadium is home to the New Jersey Jackals minor league baseball team.

-In 2025, it was announced that the New York Cosmos, a new team unconnected to previous teams sharing the name, will play at Hinchliffe Stadiumas part of the USL League One starting in 2026.
+In 2025, it was announced that the New York Cosmos, a new team unconnected to previous teams sharing the name, will play at Hinchliffe Stadium as part of the USL League One starting in 2026.

-Media

-WPAT (AM) 930 has been licensed to Paterson since 1941.
-93.1 FM was added in 1957.

-Paterson is also the city of license for the Spanish-language Univision network's flagship station WXTV-DT, channel 41, whose studios are located on Frank W. Burr Boulevard in Teaneck, New Jersey.
-WXTV-DT serves the New York City area.